-If you were injured because of the actions or inactions of McDonald's and its employees, you might have a personal injury case pending against the fast food restaurant.
+If you were injured because of the actions or inactions of the restaurant and its employees, you might have a personal injury case pending against the fast food restaurant.
 After all, negligence can result from actions or inactions.
 Not all personal injury claims are cut and dry.

 You have to prove your claim in order to be able to win a fair settlement.
 Just because you say you were injured when you slipped and fell because of a spilled drink in the restaurant doesn't mean you did indeed suffer an injury like that and it doesn't mean you will be awarded a settlement.

-Instead, you need to consult with a personal injury attorney who can successfully help you build your case and help you win your personal injury claim against McDonald's.
+Instead, you need to consult with a personal injury attorney who can successfully help you build your case and help you win your personal injury claim against the burger restaurant.

 Presenting Your Case

-You must present documentation and evidence to support your claim against McDonald's.
+You must present documentation and evidence to support your claim.
 When you were injured, you should have notified a manager at the establishment.

 Make sure you take note of his or her name.
 In return, the manager or other staff should have completed an accident report.

 If there were any eyewitnesses to the accident, the witnesses should be asked to provide written statements detailing what they saw, what happened, and how it happened.
-This can be detrimental in supporting your claim against McDonald's.
+This can be detrimental in supporting your claim against the burger restaurant.

 Keep copies of all medical records.
 Your medical records will show what injuries were suffered and how you were hurt.
 Take photos of any visible injuries.